 Nonprobability sampling is frequently used in mass media research, particularly in the form of available samples, samples using volunteer subjects, and purposive samples.
-An available sample is a collection of readily accessible subjects for study, such as a group of students enrolled in an introductory mass media course.
+Mall intercepts (Chapter 6) use nonprobability sampling.
+An available sample (also known as convenience sample) is a collection of readily accessible subjects for study, such as a group of students enrolled in an introductory mass media course, or shoppers in a mall.
 Although available samples can be helpful in collecting exploratory information and may produce useful data in some instances, the samples are problematic because they contain unknown quantities of error.
 Researchers need to consider the positive and negative qualities of available samples before using them in a research study.